MonikaSuchoszek/beyond-the-known/_posts/en/2019-10-17-Como-Morbegno-Sondrio.markdown

 <p class="caption">The cathedral in Como surprised us with its inside beauty!</p>

 <img src="/assets/Italy/Como/small_DSC06491.jpg" alt="Como cathedra" />
-<p class="caption">Interesting monument in the shape of enormous hands in the park in front of the train station caught immediately our attention</p>
+<p class="caption">Interesting monument in the shape of enormous hands in the park in front of the train station immediately caught our attention</p>

 <img src="/assets/Italy/Como/small_DSC06556.jpg" alt="Monte Coltignone" />
 <p class="caption">The Volta Temple</p>

 After walking through the narrow streets of the old part of the city, we finally reached the lake!
-That was a stunning view :) We walked on the pier to see the city from the other perspective.
+That was a stunning view :) We walked on the pier to see the city from an other perspective.
 Then we just started to walk along the shore, enjoying the impressive combination of water and mountains :) We quickly reached the park with the building looking like a greek temple.
 It was a museum dedicated to scientist and inventor, Aleksandro Volta who was born in Como in XVIII century.
 His tools, equipment and experiments, which led to the invention of the electrical battery, can be seen here.
 The museum is relatively small and during our visit the exhibition on the first floor was closed.
 For those with